openheartmind/WISDOM/README.md

 WISDOM is best thought of as a meta-information system.
 [MORE ON THIS SOON]

 ### Economics
-Introducing our concept token, the OHMnom 🎉 You can think of OHMnoms as representing the delicious little treats that our members contribute to the community.
+Introducing our concept token, the OHMnom! 🎉 You can think of OHMnoms as representing the delicious little treats that our members contribute to the community.
 Or alternatively, as a digital token representing the community's collective gratitude (not as tasty, but much more precise).
 OHMnoms are calculated by applying an algorithm to the meta-information matrix.
 The current version of the algorithm is very simple -- a 1-to-1 mapping of the Gratitude dimension -- meaning that OHMnoms are a direct measure of the collective gratitude for contributions.
 In the future, this algorithm may be developed to include more variables, but for now we're just keeping it simple (on this front at least!).

 ### Governance
 We're developing a novel framework where community members can earn a reputation by contributing value to the community, which then earns them a bigger influence over collective votes on important issues.
 Because WISDOM tracks and assigns value to all contributions, we can build a representation of each person's expertise (or experience points) across different projects (e.g., hOHM Base), fields (e.g., music) or combinations thereof (e.g., music at hOHM Base).
 This representation could be visualised as concentric rings, with the inner-most ring representing a 'circle' of the most experienced contributors (e.g., 2 people) and outer rings including newer contributors with fewer verified contributions.
 We're calling this model the WISDOM Tree, by analogy to the growth rings that show the age of a tree when dissected.
 Each community who adopts this model could be visualised as a tree in a forest, with the trunk representing their core community and branches representing each project or sub-community.
 This analogy only goes so far, because in contrast to a physical tree, our model is infinitely filterable and can therefore be dynamically updated at the click of a button.
 But hey, that's why we love data at OHM.